How Do You Determine Just Compensation in Eminent Domain Cases?

 “For a long time, the benchmark for just compensation has been market value,” says McFarland.

-As a general rule, that’s what a property would go for if a willing seller sold to a willing buyer on an open market.
-McFarland adds that “the uses to which the acquired property is expected to be put” are also taken into consideration.
+As a general rule, the fair market value of the property is what a property would go for if a willing seller sold to a willing buyer on an open market.
+“The uses to which the acquired property is expected to be put are also considered,” adds McFarland.

-In some cases, the government doesn’t take the entire property; a part of it remains in the owner’s possession.
-However, the government “doesn’t have to pay for every impact to the remaining property,” explains McFarland, adding “the rules at the edges differ state by state and under the federal framework.”
+Sometimes, the government doesn’t take the entire property; part remains in the owner’s possession.
+But the government “doesn’t have to pay for every impact to the remaining property,” says McFarland, who adds, “The rules at the edges differ state by state and under the federal framework.”

-There are a few basic methods in evaluating property in the payment of just compensation.
+There are a few basic valuation methods for the payment of just compensation.
 The following methods depend on the type of property involved:

-- Income approach.
-Suppose a piece of property generates income for the property owner (for example, a rental property).
-In that case, appraisers will calculate the net income generated by the property (after operating expenses and other factors) and project that amount into the future to arrive at a value for the property.
+If a piece of property generates income for the property owner (such as a rental property), appraisers will calculate the net income generated by the property (after operating expenses and other factors) and project that amount into the future to arrive at a value for the property.

-- Cost approach.
-If the land has a unique or special structure on it, this method is used to calculate how much it would cost for the property owner to rebuild the structure elsewhere.
+If the land has a unique or special structure, this method calculates how much it would cost for the property owner to rebuild the structure elsewhere.
 Generally, the value of the land is calculated and deducted from the value of the special structure.
 Any depreciation in the value of the structure is also taken into account.

 “Not every offer is a bad offer,” McFarland says.
 “There’s a sense that the government always lowballs, but landowners accept a majority of offers without challenging them.”

-So, while “you don’t need a lawyer to receive or accept an offer from the government, if the asset is significant or in use or development, you should probably have somebody look at the offer.
+However, if you challenge the government’s offer, McFarland feels getting legal help is important.
+“A lawyer who practices in this area typically won’t charge a landowner to evaluate an offer and tell them whether or not they think it’s something they can improve upon.
+While you don’t necessarily need a lawyer to receive or accept an offer from the government, if the asset is significant or in use or development, you should probably have somebody look at the offer.
 Again, there shouldn’t be a charge for an evaluation.”

-How Do Eminent Domain Attorneys Charge Legal Fees?
+How Do Eminent Domain Attorneys Charge Attorney’s Fees?

-“There’s a sense that if you’re meeting with a lawyer, the meter’s running.
+“There’s a sense that the meter’s running if you’re meeting with a lawyer.
 But that’s not the case,” says McFarland.
 “You should be able to ask about fees before meeting or sending materials to an attorney.
-There should not be a charge for evaluating your case… if we evaluate it and don’t think we can help, we have no incentive to engage a client we don’t think we can help.”
+There should not be a charge for evaluating your case.
+If we evaluate it and don’t think we can help, we have no incentive to engage a client we don’t think we can help.”

 What do I do next?